 You can start the discussion by explaining the difference between a debit and a credit card.
 Explain that credit cards can come with greater risks, as you’ll be charged fees if you don’t pay the money back, but on the other hand they can offer better protection than debit cards.
 With debit cards, it’s your own money at stake.
 With credit cards, it’s the card issuers and merchants that are at risk.

 You can also talk them through the benefits of building credit early on with a credit card, what a credit score is and how it affects your financial future.
 This might be a conversation for when they’re older though.

 Tips on how to explain the difference to your kids

 Most adults own both credit and debit cards, so it’s likely your kid will end up owning both once they’re an adult too.

 What are some good strategies to teach your kids about the difference between the two?
-Start with a debit card such as the Rooster Card and explain to them that once their account reaches 0, there isn’t any more money to spend.
+Start with a debit card and explain to them that once their account reaches 0, there isn’t any more money to spend.
 You could show them your account to start the conversation.

 With credit cards, explain that this money comes from a bank, and isn’t their own money.
 So sometimes you can spend money even if your account reaches 0, but it can be risky.
 Then, show them a credit card bank statement, and how a direct debit that comes out of your main account pays for the total on that statement at the end of the month.
 Explain that if your payment is late, or if your main account doesn’t have enough to cover the statement, you could be charged extra fees, and that this could affect your credit score and therefore your chances of buying things in the future.